signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-regression/nonlinear-regression.md

 [^stack]: The canonical paper on stacking is Wolpert (1992), [Stacked Generalization](http://machine-learning.martinsewell.com/ensembles/stacking/Wolpert1992.pdf).

 Ensemble stacking using a `caret`-based interface is implemented in the [`caretEnsemble` package](https://cran.r-project.org/web/packages/caretEnsemble/index.html).
-We'll start off by illustrating how to combine (1) MARS, (2) K-Nearest Neighbors, and (3) standard regression trees.
+We'll start off by illustrating how to combine (1) elastic net regularization, (2) MARS, and (3) standard regression trees.

 We'll first have to specify which methods we're using and the control parameters: